 Doing longer, more painful workouts simply to generate the same results doesn’t sound like a great idea to me.

-Plus, lower reps and heavier weights still win the day as far as gains in strength are concerned .
+Plus, lower reps and heavier weights still win the day as far as building strength is concerned .
+That is, you’ll see bigger strength gains with sets of 3-5 reps, for example, than you will with sets of 15-20 reps.

 For example, joint issues or injuries may mean that lifting heavy weights causes pain in your shoulders, elbows, knees or wrists.